spiral/docs/docs/en/component/data-grid.md

 ```

 > **Note**
-> The same is for `ValueBetween` filter
+> The same is for `ValueBetween` filter.

 ## Mixed Specifications

 `Spiral\DataGrid\Specification\Filter\SortedFilter` and `Spiral\DataGrid\Specification\Sorter\FilteredSorter` are
-special sequence specifications that allow using both filters and sorters under the single name.
+special sequence specifications that allow using both filters and sorters under a single name.

 Usage: